There Will Be Blood (2007)

 Daniel & Henry: The Tragic Drifter

 He says, “I look at people and see nothing worth liking.
 I want to make enough money so that I can get away from everyone” and “I have a competition in me.
 I want no one else to succeed.”
 Even after expressing this, Daniel still later says to Henry, “Having you here gives me a second breath of life” and “I can’t keep doing this on my own.”
-Daniel decided in this scene that Henry is someone he can confide in, trust, and his equal.
+In this scene, Daniel decided that Henry is someone he can confide in, trust, and his equal.
 A sentiment that did not seem possible with a character like Daniel Plainview until Henry appears.

 Daniel Day-Lewis as Daniel Plainview